NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 meantime become the defaults.
 These are helpful in preventing the cameras from drifting too far from initial locations.

+How to use the adjusted cameras is shown in :numref:`ba_use`.

 .. _maxar_gcp:

 Maxar Earth cameras and GCP